Peeked, Peaked, Or Piqued My Interest? Are You Curious?

 I nearly always notice something different that will prick my curiosity.

 I would always prefer pique.
-But because the verb prick has a similar meaning, it may well be correct.
+But because the verb prick has a similar meaning, it is correct.

 Other verbs to express curiosity and interest